 You will want to have multiple rounds of the competition so that students can iterate on their strategy and build between matches, so establishing a time table will help you plan your class time to allow for a successful competition lesson.
 Having a predetermined schedule will also enable you to announce the matches throughout class, so that your focus can remain on scoring and timing at the competition Field.

-Create a leaderboard on the board
+Create a leaderboard

 Post or project the match schedule on the whiteboard in your classroom, and give space for students to write in point totals and to identify the winner of each match.
 This visible record of matches can provide motivation for students as they continue to iterate, as well as give them an idea of other teams to scout as they develop game strategies.